usacognition/database-toolbox/README.md

 SQLite is a lightweight, file-based relational database.

+> [!Note]
-> **Note**: SQLite requires a custom tools configuration file.
+> SQLite requires a custom tools configuration file.
 Create a `sqlite.yaml` file with your specific tools configuration.

 ### Docker Command